The package aims to teach a specific subject

 290.0

 Piezoelectricity refers to the accumulation of electric charge in certain solid materials due to mechanical pressure.
 This phenomenon, known as the piezoelectric effect, is reversible.
 Some materials exhibit direct piezoelectricity, which involves the internal production of electric charge through the application of mechanical force, while others exhibit the inverse piezoelectric effect.
 By harnessing piezoelectrics, it becomes possible to control the geometrical changes of objects in response to external forces.
 However, it is important to note that utilizing this property in all situations would not be cost-effective.
 Therefore, it is more practical to use piezoelectric structures selectively, specifically in special applications.
 One approach to determining the optimal placement of piezoelectric elements for controlling the geometric shape of various objects under internal or external forces involves utilizing the Abaqus and MATLAB software linkage.
-This software combination, along with optimization algorithms such as the bird optimization algorithm, can be employed to achieve the desired objectives.
+This software combination, along with optimization algorithms such as the particle swarm optimization algorithm, can be employed to achieve the desired objectives.
 By leveraging these tools and data, the primary goal of controlling object shape can be successfully accomplished.
-In this training package, you will learn about piezoelectric and piezoelectric modeling in Abaqus, the bird optimization algorithm, linking Abaqus and MATLAB, and how to use these tools for shape control.
+In this training package, you will learn about piezoelectric and piezoelectric modeling in Abaqus, the particle swarm optimization algorithm, linking Abaqus and MATLAB, and how to use these tools for shape control.
 Notice: Software files and A full PDF guideline (Problem description, theory, ...) are available; Videos are coming soon.

 Techniques of simulating Large and Complex models in Abaqus